HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 title: Rendering - Medium-Sized Configuration
 ---

-# Sizing guidance for rendering in a medium-sized Kubernetes configuration
+# Sizing guidance for rendering in a medium Kubernetes configuration

-This topic provides the details of the environments used for rendering in a medium-sized Kubernetes configuration.
+This topic describes the environments used for rendering in a medium Kubernetes configuration.
+It also includes test results and recommendations.
 You can also find the test results and recommendations for medium configurations on this page.

-## Methodology
+## Methodology for testing

 This sizing activity rendered scenarios for the Web Content Manager (WCM), Digital Asset Management (DAM), and HCL Digital Experience (DX) pages and portlets.
 This activity used a rendering setup enabled in AWS/Native-Kubernetes, where Kubernetes is installed directly in Amazon Elastic Cloud Compute (EC2) instances.
 A combination run was performed that rendered WCM content, DAM assets, and DX pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.